 Khenifiss National Park is located in the Southwest of Morocco.
 The national park was established in 2006 to protect the desert, wetlands and coastal dunes of the area.

-Khenifiss National Park was initially a natural reserve since 1960 and later classified as a Permanent Biological Reserve in 1983 due to is international importance as a wetland.
+Khenifiss National Park was initially a natural reserve in 1960 and later classified as a Permanent Biological Reserve in 1983 due to its international importance as a wetland.

-The national park is well know for the Khenifiss lagoon - on the coastal portion.
+The national park is well known for the Khenifiss lagoon - on the coastal portion.

 On your visit to Khenifiss National Park in Morocco, you can enjoy any of the following activities.